nagesh-dixit/commercetools-exam-prep-loyalty-connector/README.md

   <a href="https://commercetools.com/">
     <img alt="commercetools logo" src="https://unpkg.com/@commercetools-frontend/assets/logos/commercetools_primary-logo_horizontal_RGB.png">
   </a></br>
-  <b>Connect Application Starter Template for Developer Training</b>
+  <b>Connect Application for Exam Prep Developer Training</b>
 </p>

 # Connector Overview

-This connector includes three applications: `customer-number-generator-app`, `email-verification-sender-app`, and `email-verification-receiver-app`.
-Below is an overview and the configuration options for each app.
+This connector consists of a single application: `loyalty-extension-service`.
+Below is an overview and the configuration options for the app.

-## Applications

-### 1. Customer Number Generator App
+## Loyalty Points Calculation App

 **Type:** Service App
-**Function:** Assigns a unique customer number when a new customer account is created.
+**Function:** Calculates the loyalty points every time a cart is created or modified and adds a custom line item in the cart.
 It includes an API Extension.

-### 2. Email Verification Sender App

-**Type:** Event App
-**Function:** Generates a new verification token after the customer account is created.
-It uses a Subscription to get notified.

-### 3. Email Verification Receiver App

-**Type:** Service App
-**Function:** Verifies the token after the customer opens a link embedded in an email containing the verification token.

 ## Configuration Options